On emergence from the perspective of physical science: Brief history: Anderson's paper

 \begin{quotation} "At each level of complexity entirely new properties appear\dots At each stage entirely new laws, concepts, and generalizations are necessary\dots Psychology is not applied biology, nor is biology applied chemistry.
 We can now see that the whole becomes not merely more, but very different from the sum of its parts."
 (Anderson 1972, 393) \end{quotation}

-Thus, Anderson's important paper rekindled the discussion of emergence once again among scientists, now summarized as the \textit{New Emergentist Thesis}; and it is on these discussions that we focus our attention here.
+Anderson's paper rekindled the discussion of emergence once again among scientists, now summarized as the \textit{New Emergentist Thesis}; and it is on these discussions that we focus our attention here.